tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

-Channel Surf is a command line tool that helps you succeed with Microsoft Teams.
-Moving from Slack or starting fresh?
+Moving to Microsoft Teams from Slack or starting fresh?
 Here's what Channel Surf enables you to do:

 * Quickly re-create your existing Slack channel structure
 * Create HTML files in Microsoft Teams that display the message history for each re-created Slack channel